§ Sector — Labeling

 § Success stories

-Brands already using accessible labelling with NaviLens
+Brands already using accessible labeling with NaviLens

 Each card is a product whose packaging already speaks 42 languages thanks to NaviLens.
 A sample of the brands already including it on their packs.